EvanHuang7/ai-tools/README.md

 5. App network routing explanation in 1 node Docker Swarm

+6. The network routing between app users internet and frontend app

 The case of running Nginx in VM:

 - Default behaviour of running `Nginx` after installation.